MicrosoftDocs/powerapps-docs/powerapps-docs/maker/canvas-apps/northwind-orders-canvas-part3.md

     > [!div class="mx-imgBorder"]
     > ![Change alignment](media/northwind-orders-canvas-part3/add-details-25.png)

-1. Copy and paste the list-price label, and then resize and move the copy to the right of the **List price** label.
+1. Copy and paste the list-price label, and then resize and move the copy to the right of the list-price label.

 1. Set the new label's **Text** property to this formula: